Insulin shock therapy: Other explanations

 In the UK, psychiatrist Kingsley Jones sees the support of the Board of Control as important in persuading psychiatrists to use insulin coma therapy.
 The treatment then acquired the privileged status of a standard procedure, protected by professional organizational interests.
 He also notes that it has been suggested that the Mental Treatment Act 1930 encouraged psychiatrists to experiment with physical treatments.

 British lawyer Phil Fennell notes that patients "must have been terrified" by the insulin coma therapy procedures and the effects of the massive overdoses of insulin, and were often rendered more compliant and easier to manage after a course.

 Leonard Roy Frank, an American activist from the psychiatric survivors movement who underwent 50 forced insulin coma treatments combined with ECT, described the treatment as "the most devastating, painful and humiliating experience of my life", a "flat-out atrocity" glossed over by psychiatric euphemism, and a violation of basic human rights.

-In 2013, French physician-and-novelist Laurent Seksik wrote an historical novel about the tragic life of Eduard Einstein: Le cas Eduard Einstein.
+In 2013, French physician-and-novelist Laurent Seksik wrote a historical novel about the tragic life of Eduard Einstein: Le cas Eduard Einstein.
 He related the encounter between Dr Sakel and Mileva Maric, Albert Einstein's first wife (and Eduard's mother), and the way Sakel's therapy had been given to Eduard, who had schizophrenia.